csci110/csci110.github.io/3_CastleBreakIn.md

   If you find it too difficult to catch the balls when they are first created, consider modifying the speed of the Princess.

-- [ ] When you are satisfied with the playability of your game, synchronize your work with GitHub.
+- [ ] When you are satisfied with the playability of your game, submit your assignment on Sakai by linking the url of your repl.

 - [ ] Use Question Set 4 to review and evaluate your mastery of new concepts.